dnsmsv/organizer_server/README.md

 ## Introduction

 It's a training project.
-Created to practice and learn new technologies.
+Created to demonstration of ability and train skills.

 ## Technologies